aws-github-ops/aws-issue-triage-manager/README.md

 }
 ```

+### area-is-keyword
+Setting this to `true` will consider the title of the area to be a keyword of that area

 ### excluded-expressions

 You can exclude certain expressions from being potentially counted as keywords.
 This is useful if you have issue templates which may contain keywords.